 I hope my explanation with an example is sufficient for you to understand how to connect with another person through communication.
-Sadly to master it, one hast to practice.
+Sadly to master it, one has to practice.
 So don’t procrastinate and start today.
 Write a few messages.
 To the people whom you know.
 Or whom you just learned.
-Practice as much as possible – with the time you will get better at connecting to other people.
+Practice as much as possible – with time you will get better at connecting to other people.

 Subscribe to our newsletter.
 Follow us on social media.
 And stay tuned for more useful articles in the field of communication.

 Thank you for your time and enjoy improvements in your communication — the way you want.